7 Awesome Places To Scoot With The Kids You Probably Haven't Thought Of

 Parks are a fantastic place for little ones to scoot.
 There are also adventures for bigger legs at some of the bigger parks as well.

 The microscooters website has a family scooter trail for Hyde Park in London.
-London is obviously a great place for scooting in parks.
+London is a great place for scooting in parks.
 Many of the Royal Parks such as Greenwich Park, St James' Park, Regent's Park and Richmond Park have great paths for scooting.
+Find 10 awesome places to scoot with kids in London which has more information about scooting in the parks.

 A lot of parks in the UK also have skate parks where older kids will enjoy have a go at a few stunts and tricks.